-The Sound of the Footy
+The Sound of the Footy, Ukraine

 When we were kids at primary school, we would ask each other deep and insightful questions like ‘what’s your favourite sport, footy (Australian Rules Football) or cricket?’
 Other sports never featured in this most important of schoolyard inquiries.
 Depending on what season it was, I would answer one or the other.
 In summer, I would be convinced that I loved cricket the most, but in winter I would answer ‘footy’ without hesitation.